-Iodine is one of the scarcest non-metallic elements found on Earth, but it is actually found in trace amounts in objects all around us.
-Iodine derivatives are used in and to create objects that you interact with every single day.
-Read on to learn more about how iodine derivatives are used to create the things we use on a daily basis.
+Iodine is one of the scarcest non-metallic elements found on Earth.
+Despite being a rare element, it is present in trace amounts all around us.
+Day in and day out, Iodine and its derivatives are used in many of the items and objects you interact with every day.
+Listed below are 5 of the most common ways that you encounter iodine and its derivatives in your daily life.

 Uses for Iodine Derivatives